RxLaboratory/Ramses/src-docs/docs/components/addons/maya-extend.md

 In this example, three files are added, with the import, status, and publish methods.

-The file `plug-ins/your_new_module/myPublishCallbacks.py` creates the callbacks used to publish shots and assets.
+The file `plug-ins/your_new_module/myPublishCallbacks.py` creates the handlers used to publish shots and assets.

 ```py
 # myPublishCallbacks.py